College Admission and Research

 5. Since many colleges don't require SAT scores on the application, will that rule of not requiring to have SAT scores change instantly or will students be notified a year before the changes are made?

 Colleges will give some advance notice.
 Depending on the college, they may give a couple of school years or less of advance notice.
 It's best to check their website frequently which will have the most up to date testing requirements for their freshman applicants.
+You can also check in CommonApp.org in the application season you are applying.

 (Permission to publish the questions was given by the student.)